-The SEN Committee (SEMC) regulates the all-island single electricity market (SEM) which was established in 2007.
+The SEM Committee (SEMC) regulates the all-island single electricity market (SEM) which was established in 2007.
 We work with the Commission for Energy Regulation (CER), the energy regulator for the Republic of Ireland, on the SEMC.
 The SEMC's role is to protect the interests of electricity consumers on the island of Ireland by promoting effective competition.
 As the decision making authority on all SEM matters, the SEMC is in effect two SEMCs - each a mirror of the other.
 This means that there is a SEMC in Northern Ireland as a subcommittee of the Utility Regulator and a SEMC in the Republic of Ireland as a subcommittee of the CER.

-We also work closely with the Consumer Council for Northern Ireland (CCNI), the organisation set up by the Government to represent consumers, and other groups across Northern Ireland.
+We also work closely with the Consumer Council for Northern Ireland (CCNI), the organisation set up by the Government to represent consumers and other groups across Northern Ireland.

 Our work sits within a broader European Union (EU) and United Kingdom (UK) setting and we work closely with other regulators.
 These include the energy and water regulators for Great Britain (Ofgem, Ofwat and the Water Industry Commission for Scotland) and the EU's energy regulatory body (the Agency for the Co-operation of Energy Regulators).
+We also link with the Council for European Energy Regulators (CEER).

-We also work with the Competition and Markets Authority (CMA) and with other regulators across the UK, through the United Kingdom Competition Network.
-This provides a coordinated approach to identifying and responding to competition issues and promoting best practice.
+We work with the Competition and Markets Authority (CMA) and with other regulators across the UK, through the United Kingdom Competition Network.
+This provides a co-ordinated approach to identifying and responding to competition issues and promoting best practice.